ivnpu/phishing-email-detector/README.md

 ## 📌 Overview

 An AI-powered web application designed to detect phishing emails using machine learning techniques.
-The system analyzes email content and classifies it as **phishing** or **legitimate**, helping users identify potential cyber threats بسهولة.
+The system analyzes email content and classifies it as **phishing** or **legitimate**, helping users identify potential cyber threats .

 ---